GoogleCloudPlatform/gke-networking-demos/gke-to-gke-vpn/README.md

 The following steps will allow a user to run this demo.

 1. Change directory to `gke-to-gke-vpn`
-1. Run `./install.sh $PROJECT1 $PROJECT2`
+1. Run `./install.sh`

 ## Validation
 1. Make sure that there are no errors in the install script execution.
-1. Login to GCP console and select PROJECT1.
+1. Login to GCP console.
 1. Use the navigation menu, accessible at the top-left of the console, to select services in the following steps.
 ![Navigation Menu](../images/nav_menu_demo.png)
 1. Select "VPC networks" and confirm that CIDR ranges of subnet1-us-west1 is 10.1.0.0/28 and subnet2-us-east1 is 10.2.0.0/28